- Why should I add CoreAlign to my studio/facility?

 - How do I integrate CoreAlign into my studio/facility?

-- Why are there three courses?
-Do I need to take all three to begin teaching?
+- Why are there two courses?
+Do I need to take both to begin teaching?
 Do they need to be in succession?

 - Does the CoreAlign have a place in the rehabilitation environment?